Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/PAULINE-EPISTLES/ROMANS.md

 \v 23 And changed the glory of the uncorruptible God into an image made like to corruptible man, and to birds, and fourfooted beasts, and creeping things.

+\p

 \v 24 Wherefore God also gave them up to uncleanness through the lusts of their own hearts, to dishonour their own bodies between themselves:

 \v 25 Who changed the truth of God into a lie, and worshipped and served the creature more than the Creator, who is blessed for ever.
 Amen.

+\p

 \v 26 For this cause God gave them up unto vile affections: for even their women did change the natural use into that which is against nature:

 \v 27 And likewise also the men, leaving the natural use of the woman, burned in their lust one toward another; men with men working that which is unseemly, and receiving in themselves that recompence of their error which was meet.

+\p

 \v 28 And even as they did not like to retain God in their knowledge, God gave them over to a reprobate mind, to do those things which are not convenient;

-\v 29 Being filled with all unrighteousness, porneia, wickedness, covetousness, maliciousness; full of envy, murder, debate, deceit, malignity; whisperers,
+\v 29 Being filled with all unrighteousness, fornication, wickedness, covetousness, maliciousness; full of envy, murder, debate, deceit, malignity; whisperers,

 \v 30 Backbiters, haters of God, despiteful, proud, boasters, inventors of evil things, disobedient to parents,

 \v 31 Without understanding, covenantbreakers, without natural affection, implacable, unmerciful:

-\v 32 Who knowing the verdict of God, that they which commit such things are worthy of death, not only do the same, but have pleasure in them that do them.
+\v 32 Who knowing the judgment of God, that they which commit such things are worthy of death, not only do the same, but have pleasure in them that do them.

 \c 2